GabrielCruz45/exo/README.md

 Exoplanet database analyzer web application tool for 2 (then more) scientists.
+This application was inspired by https://www.youtube.com/watch?v=V-S6GrwH6IQ.

+This world is huge and fills me with awe.
+This is one way I can bask and experience it.

 Will serve as a precursor for my Data SCience and ML learning journey to come.
 Also, for professional practice.
-(Using the tools and concepts for real world problems and usage)
+(Using the tools and concepts for real world problems and usage).